FinanceReasoning: Benchmarking Financial Numerical Reasoning More Credible, Comprehensive and Challenging: Experiments

-\begin{itemize} [leftmargin=*] \itemsep0em \item \textbf{Formula Application Errors} and \textbf{Numerical Calculation Errors} increase with difficulty, especially the former, which supports the effectiveness of our difficulty categorization.
+As shown in \autoref{tab:error-distribution}, we observe that: \begin{itemize} [leftmargin=*] \itemsep0em \item \textbf{Formula Application Errors} and \textbf{Numerical Calculation Errors} increase with difficulty, especially the former, which supports the effectiveness of our difficulty categorization.
 In contrast, \textbf{Numerical Extraction Errors} remain consistently low across all subsets.
-These findings suggest that the model's domain-specific knowledge comprehension and application capabilities should be enhanced through retrieval-augmented generation (RAG) or reinforcement learning, thereby improving its performance on complex reasoning tasks in specialized domains.
+These findings suggest that the model's domain-specific knowledge comprehension and application capabilities should be enhanced through retrieval-augmented generation (RAG) or reinforcement learning (RL), thereby improving its performance on complex reasoning tasks in specialized domains.

 \item \textbf{Numerical Calculation Errors} occur at similar rates across all difficulty levels.
-Since \textbf{Formula Application Errors} are less frequent in easier subsets, improving the handling of calculation-related issues, such as unit conversions, percentage formats, significant digits, and sign correctness, becomes key to boosting accuracy on Easy and Medium problems.
+Since \textbf{Formula Application Errors} are less frequent in easier subsets, improving the handling of calculation-related issues, such as unit conversions, percentage formats, significant digits, and sign correctness, becomes key to boosting accuracy on \emph{Easy} and \emph{Medium} problems.
 The results indicate the necessity of incorporating external computational tools or model collaboration to strengthen numerical computation capabilities, which could mitigate errors caused by calculation inaccuracies on relatively simple problems. \end{itemize}